Hasse-Weil zeta functions of ${\rm SL}_2$-character varieties of closed orientable hyperbolic $3$-manifolds: Hasse-Weil zeta functions of character varieties

-Note that, if the Galois group $\Gal(L/\bQ)$ acts on the set of irreducible components $(=$ connected components since $U_L$ is smooth) of $U_L$ transitively and $\dim (U_L)_0 = 0$ (where $(U_L)_0$ is an irreducible component containing the holonomy point), we see that $\dim U_L = 0$.
+Note that, if the Galois group $\Gal(L/\bQ)$ acts on the set of irreducible components $(=$ connected components since $U_L$ is smooth) of $U_L$ transitively and $\dim (U_L)_0 = n$ (where $(U_L)_0$ is an irreducible component of $U_L$ containing the holonomy point), we see that $\dim U_L = n$.
 It is proved as follows.
-The scheme $U_{\clQ}$ contains the irreducible component consisting only of the holonomy point.
-Since $\Gal(\clQ/\bQ)$ acts on $U_{\clQ}$ there are finitely many irreducible components of $U_{\clQ}$ contained in the Galois image of the irreducible component of the holonomy point.
-All of them are defined over the Galois closure $L$ of the trace field $K_M$.
-Thus they are already decomposed over $L$.
-Then we see that $U_L$ is the Galois orbit of the irreducible component of the holonomy point.
-Remark that $\dim (U_L)_0 = 0$ since the holonomy point is also an irreducible component of $U_L$.
-Since $\dim X_0(M) = \dim (X_0(M))_L$, we have $\dim X_0(M) = 0$. \end{proof}
+Let $\clQ$ be the algebraic closure of $\bQ$ containing $L$.
+The scheme $U_{\clQ}$ has an irreducible component (connected component) $U_0$ containing the holonomy point.
+Since the absolute Galois group $\Gal(\clQ/\bQ)$ acts on $U_{\clQ}$ the Galois image of the irreducible component $U_0$ consists of finite number of irreducible components of $U_{\clQ}$.
+Note that $\dim U_0 = n$ since $\dim X(M)(\bC)_0 = n$.
+We can assume that all of the irreducible components (connected components) in the Galois image of $U_0$ are defined over a finite Galois extension field $L'$ of $\bQ$ which contains $L$.